prozum/midiogre/README.md

 -DDOC           |       1       | Build Documentation

 ### Compile Example
-So to install Midiogre to */home/user/midiogre* without samples you could do the following:
+So to install Midiogre to */home/user/midiogre* without including the samples you could do the following:

 ```bash
 git clone git@github.com:prozum/midiogre.git